Brethren of the Croatian Dragon: History

-The depth of the sense of Society's activities is best displayed though its motto: "Pro aris et focis, Deo propitio!" - "For altars and hearths, with God's grace!".
+The depth of the sense of Society's activities is best displayed through its motto: "Pro aris et focis, Deo propitio!" - "For altars and hearths, with God's grace!".
 In addition, inside the Dragon Headquarters - in the Dragon and Knight's Hall within the Stone Gate Tower - other thoughts are carved into the beams, the contents and meanings of which are a constant inspiration for the Society.
-These are the thoughts of Marquis Fran Krsto Frankopan: "He who dies honorably lives forever!", those of poet Ivan Gundulić: "Fair liberty, beloved liberty, liberty sweet avowed, thou art the treasured gift that Good to us endowed!", and those of writer Antun Gustav Matoš: "As long as there is heart, there is Croatia!".
+These are the thoughts of Marquis Fran Krsto Frankopan: "He who dies honorably lives forever!", and those of poet Ivan Gundulić: "Fair liberty, beloved liberty, liberty sweet avowed, thou art the treasured gift that God to us endowed!", and those of writer Antun Gustav Matoš: "As long as there is heart, there is Croatia!"

 Since its founding, the Society stands for Christian principles in science and art, and also in public and private life.
-The patron of the Society of Brethren of the Croatian Dragon is St. George Martyr, and Society enjoy a special advocacy of the Holy Virgin Mary of the Stone Gate.
+The patron of the Society of Brethren of the Croatian Dragon is St. George Martyr, and the Society enjoys special advocacy of the Holy Virgin Mary of the Stone Gate.

-The Society Dragon's salute is: "God grant us happiness! - Long live the Croatian Dragon!".
+The Society Dragon's salute is: "God grant us happiness! - Long live the Croatian Dragon!"

 In 1907, the Society claimed to have found the remains of Petar Zrinski and Fran Krsto Frankopan, and by 1919 those were moved to the Zagreb Cathedral.